-5 CONCLUSIONS
+7 CONCLUSIONS

 In conclusion, with a \$3000 budget sponsored by the Mechanical Engineering Department at Northern Arizona University, our team was tasked with designing and creating a drone utilizing commercially available parts.
 The drone must be able to engage and deploy different payloads while remaining airborne.
 These payloads will include a camera for potential surveying, a payload that must be equal or greater in weight to 30% of the drone's empty weight, and a MC-01F30 Cruise Missile that must be able hit a target after being deployed.
 The drone must be able to complete a predesigned course where it will pick up the various payloads and drop them off at a separate location.
 The design that our team has decided on is a quadcopter with a simplistic carbon fiber frame, octagonal carbon fiber arms, a magnetic payload attachment system that can be turned off using a servo motor, a Pixhawk 6C Flight Controller, iFlight XING X4214 660KV Motors, and HQProp 16X8X3 (3 prop) propellers.
 With this design, we believe that it will be capable of picking up large payloads, have a long enough run time, and being able to resist any damage that may occur.
 If damage does occur, the design allows for easy repairability.
+The team has started prototyping and testing and plan to continue and finish the drone in ME 486C next semester.